10XGenomics/rules_conda/README.md

   to generate the BUILD files is going to be far less than the it saves by running a compiled executable rather than an interpreted script.
 - The canonical tool for formatting BUILD files, `buildifier`, is written in go.
-  The libraries backing it can be used to generate build files programatically.
+  The libraries backing it can be used to generate build files programmatically.
 - The bazel rules for go are very mature.
   The SDK repository rule knows how to use the host go, or download the SDK from the internet,